sehyunnoh/ClassNotes/Semester3/1.Java3/Midterm/Servlet.md

 ## It is often a good idea to develop large-scale enterprise web applications according to the principles of multi-tier architecture.

 1. Explain one important benefit of structuring the code this way
+   - Advantages
+      - Scalability
+      - Data Integrity
+      - Reusability
+      - Reduced Distribution
+      - Improved Security
+      - Improved Availability

 2. Explain one possible drawback.
+   - Disadvantages
+      - Increase in Effort
+      - Increase in Complexity

 ## You can think of a Java web app as having three main tiers (with each tier possibly further broken into other layers or sub-tiers).